DeboraArzu/Terraform-MongoDB/README.md

 # AWS architecture
-The architecture show below was created using terraform and AWS as provider.
+The architecture shown below was created using terraform and AWS as provider.

 ![architecture](https://github.com/DeboraArzu/Terraform-MongoDB/blob/master/architecture.jpg "Diagram")